-Parents are asked to treat our staff and administration with courtesy and without harassment.
+Cooperation with staff: Parents are to treat our staff and administration with courtesy and without harassment.
 Parents must work collaboratively with our program and their child's teachers to ensure the best possible educational outcomes for their child.
+If you have a concern about a staff member or the classroom, please remember that your child's teacher is responsible for the care of the children in their classroom.
+All concerns should be brought to the attention of administration.